borguss2014/-OpenGL-Volumetric-Rendering/README.md

 # -OpenGL-Volumetric-Rendering
-Project involving volumetric rendering of a DICOM CT scan (used as raw grayscale data in this case) with 3D texture slices blended together.
+Volume rendering of 109 DICOM CT scans (used as raw grayscale data in this case) as a single 3D texture (quad data is batched)